loglabs/mltrace/docs/source/concepts.rst

 Data model
 ^^^^^^^^^^

-The two prominent client-facing abstractions are the :py:class:`~mltrace.entities.Component` and :py:class:`~mltrace.entities.ComponentRun` abstractions.
+The two prominent client-facing abstractions are the :py:class:`~mltrace.Component` and :py:class:`~mltrace.ComponentRun` abstractions.

-:py:class:`~mltrace.entities.Test`
+:py:class:`~mltrace.Test`
 """""""""

 The ``Test`` abstraction represents some reusable computation to perform on component inputs and outputs.
 Defining a ``Test`` is similar to writing a unit test: